jorisvink/libkyrka/README.md

 # Kyrka

 libkyrka implements the <a href="https://sanctorum.se/sanctum">sanctum</a>
-rotocol in library form allowing you to establish sanctum tunnels directly from your application without the need for the actual daemon.
+protocol in library form allowing you to establish sanctum tunnels directly from your application without the need for the actual daemon.

 If you don't know what sanctum is, this isn't for you.